enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

-Signals ensure that all components that "listen" to one get updated when the value is modified elsewhere.
+Signals ensure that all components that are "listening" get updated when the value is modified elsewhere.
 A difference with using signals compared to other frameworks (like React) is that they cannot be used like a normal variable, instead they are accessed using a get/set method, this ensures that the developer is always using the reactivity.

 - [SolidJS Signals](https://www.solidjs.com/tutorial/introduction_signals)